salaros/mr-press/README.md

 ## Known bugs

-* **mr-press** has been tested on Linux and might also work correctly on Mac OS X. Windows compatibility will be implemented later
+* **Mr. Press** has been tested on Linux and might also work correctly on Mac OS X. Windows compatibility will be implemented later
-* Most likely **mr-press** isnot compatible with WordPress multisie, but this feature has been already added to the RoadMap
+* Most likely **Mr. Press** is not compatible with WordPress multisie, but this feature has been already added to the RoadMap

+## License

+The MIT License (MIT).
+Please see [License File](LICENSE.md) for more information.

 ## Credits